 The requirements described in this ISM Plan apply, as appropriate, to faculty, staff, matrix staff, postdoctoral scholars, graduate students, affiliates, visitors, users, vendors, and contractors performing work under the management of the division.
-The Chemical Sciences Division has approximately 350 employees and affiliates.
 Most of the division's research is performed by small research groups of PhD scientists, postdoctoral scholars, and graduate students, under the direction of a principal investigator (PI).
-Many of the Chemical Sciences Division Principal Investigators (PIs) and researchers hold shared appointments at LBNL and the University of California, Berkeley (UCB), and/or similarly with The Joint Center for Artificial Photosynthesis (JCAP).
+Many of the Chemical Sciences Division Principal Investigators (PIs) and researchers hold shared appointments at LBNL and the University of California, Berkeley (UCB).

 Except where noted, this plan applies to work conducted in LBNL facilities and does not apply to work performed by Chemical Sciences Division personnel on the campus of UCB.
-Work carried out on the UCB campus in spaces under the control of UCB will be carried out in accordance with the 'Partnership Agreement between UCB and LBNL Concerning Environment, Health and Safety Policy and Procedures, March 2004'.
-As stated in this partnership agreement, the UCB office of Environment, Health and Safety has responsibility for developing EHS policies and requirements for work conducted in campus spaces.
+Work carried out on the UCB campus in spaces under the control of UCB will be carried out in accordance with the 'Memorandum of Agreement between UCB and LBNL Concerning Environment, Safety and Health (ESH) Policy and Procedures, April 2017'.
+As stated in this partnership agreement, the UCB office of Environment, Safety and Health has responsibility for developing ES&H policies and requirements for work conducted in campus spaces.
 However, LBNL principal investigators conducting work on the UCB campus are encouraged to implement controls and other measures beyond the UCB institutional requirements if they deem it appropriate.